Skip navigation

 Exams and Tests

-The health care provider will do a physical exam.
+Your health care provider will do a physical exam.
 This involves feeling your neck as you swallow.
 Swelling in the area of the thyroid may be felt.

 If you have a very large goiter, you may have pressure on your neck veins.
-As a result, when the provider asks you to raise your arms above your head, you may feel dizzy.
+As a result, when your provider asks you to raise your arms above your head, you may feel dizzy.

 Blood tests may be ordered to measure thyroid function: